Skip to Content

 Coordinates: 28°21’59.99″S 137°21’59.99″E

-Lake Eyre comprises two lakes, North Lake and South Lake, and sits at the lowest point in all of Australia, at 15.2m below sea level.
+Lake Eyre comprises two lakes, North Lake and South Lake, and sits at the lowest point in Australia, at 15.2m below sea level.
 The two separate lakes are joined by the Goyder Channel, which runs 15km between the two.

 Once the river dries up again and food resources decline, birds will migrate away from the area, and it goes into sleep mode until the next monsoon rains hit!